couchbase/couchbase-ruby-client/README.markdown

     Couchbase.bucket.name                   #=> "blog"
     Couchbase.bucket.set("foo", "bar")      #=> 3289400178357895424

-The library supports both synchronous and asynchronous mode.
-In asynchronous mode all operations will return control to caller without blocking current thread.
-You can pass a block to the method and it will be called with result when the operation will be completed.
-You need to run the event loop once you've scheduled your operations:

-    c = Couchbase.connect
-    c.run do |conn|
-      conn.get("foo") {|ret| puts ret.value}
-      conn.set("bar", "baz")
-    end

-The handlers could be nested

-    c.run do |conn|
-      conn.get("foo") do |ret|
-        conn.incr(ret.value, :initial => 0)
-      end
-    end

-The asynchronous callback receives an instance of `Couchbase::Result` which responds to several methods to figure out what was happened:

-  * `success?`.
-Returns `true` if operation succed.

-  * `error`.
-Returns `nil` or exception object (subclass of `Couchbase::Error::Base`) if something went wrong.

-  * `key`

-  * `value`

-  * `flags`

-  * `cas`.
-The CAS version tag.

-  * `node`.
-Node address.
-This is used in the flush and stats commands.

-  * `operation`.
-The symbol, representing an operation.

-To handle global errors in async mode `#on_error` callback should be used.
-It can be set in following fashions:

-    c.on_error do |opcode, key, exc|
-      # ...
-    end

-    handler = lambda {|opcode, key, exc| }
-    c.on_error = handler

 By default connections use `:quiet` mode.
 This mean it won't raise exceptions when the given key does not exist: